 Translation in Puerto Rico

 Puerto Rico's official languages are Spanish and English.
 Spanish is by far the most widely spoken language in Puerto Rico and visitors to the country who speak the language are more readily accepted.
-Approximately a quarter of Puerto Rico's population can communicate in English, but not very well.
-English is mostly spoken in the major tourist sections of Puerto Rico.
+Approximately a quarter of Puerto Rico's population can communicate in English which is mostly spoken in the major tourist sections of Puerto Rico.

 Spanish spoken in Puerto Rico is not pure.
 The Puerto Rican language is spattered with English words (e.g. el coat), Taíno words (e.g. yuca) and African words (e.g. guarapo).
 Creole or Criollo speech of the Jíbaro has had a great influence on the Spanish language in Puerto Rico.
 The Jíbaro were farmers from a blend of mestizo, black and white backgrounds.

-As Puerto Ricans tend to be friendlier to those who can speak a few words of their language and as English is not often spoken, it will be of great benefit to learn a few important Spanish phrases.
+As Spanish is the predominant language spoken in Puerto Rico it will be of great benefit to learn a few important Spanish phrases before (or when visiting) the Enchanted Island.
 You may also find it helpful to purchase a Spanish phrasebook to take along with you on your journeys.
 Puerto Rican translation services can also be located online.

 Below are a few hints on Spanish pronunciation and some useful phrases that can be used during your journey to Puerto Rico: